qutip/qutip-tutorials/tutorials-v5/optimal-control/02-cpo-GRAPE-Hadamard.md

 ### Run the optimisation

 In this step the L-BFGS-B algorithm is invoked.
 At each iteration the gradient of the fidelity error w.r.t. each control amplitude in each timeslot is calculated using an exact gradient method (see [1]).
-Using the gradients the algorithm will determine a set of piecewise control amplitudes that reduce the fidelity error.
-With repeated iterations an approximation of the Hessian matrix (the 2nd order differentials) is calculated, which enables a quasi 2nd order Newton method for finding a minima.
+Using the gradients, the algorithm will determine a set of piecewise control amplitudes that reduce the fidelity error.
+With repeated iterations, an approximation of the Hessian matrix (the 2nd order differentials) is calculated, which enables a quasi 2nd order Newton method for finding a minima.
 The algorithm continues until one of the termination conditions defined above has been reached.

 ```python
 result = cpo.optimize_pulse_unitary(